DatNgoNYC/fall23-covey-town-group-707/README.md

 After configuring the frontend, run `npm install`.

-Lastly, navigate to the root directory and run `npm install` again.
+Or, to install all the dependencies, you can run `npm install` only in the root directory.

 ### Starting the backend